Saturday, Oct. 25, 2025

 Michelle Chouinard, Edgar Award nominee and bestselling author, on weaving humor into your writing, no matter what genre you write.
 Michelle is the author of the Serial Killer Guide to San Francisco mystery series and the Jo Fournier series.

 Laurie McLean of Fuse Literary, literary agent specializing in middle-grade, young-adult and adult genre fiction (including romance, fantasy, science fiction, mystery, suspense, thrillers, and U.S. westerns), on how the agenting side of the writing business works.
+Laurie will conduct pitch sessions at the conference for three writers.
+Come prepared to enter that day's drawing to win--bring everything you need to pitch to Laurie that afternoon!
+You could be one of our three lucky winners!

 Eileen Rendahl, national-bestselling, award-winning author and experienced developmental editor, on why writers might need developmental editing and what to expect from the process.